JakubPedryc16/InfiniteNightmare_UnityGame/README.md

 ## Vision

-Infinite Nightmare marks a fresh beginning for the space shooter genre, offering a new experience while maintaining the essence of the original.
-Although still in the early stages, it lays a solid foundation for future updates, promising an evolving and expanding gameplay experience.
+Infinite Nightmare offers a new experience while maintaining the essence of the original.
+Although still in the early stages, it lays a solid foundation for future updates and promises an evolving and expanding gameplay experience.

 ## Screenshots